Skip to main content

 Medical Billing for Small Practices: MedPrecision vs Alternatives

-Feature MedPrecision In-House Other Providers
+Feature verified MedPrecision In-House Other Providers

-Continuity Risk Team-based coverage — vacation, illness, turnover never affect your billing If your one biller leaves, billing stops for weeks Variable depending on company size
+Continuity Risk check_circle Team-based coverage — vacation, illness, turnover never affect your billing If your one biller leaves, billing stops for weeks Variable depending on company size

-Specialty Coding Expertise Certified coders with specialty training across mental health, PT, chiropractic, primary care, and more Limited to whoever you can hire locally Mixed — many large companies use offshore coders without specialty depth
+Specialty Coding Expertise check_circle Certified coders with specialty training across mental health, PT, chiropractic, primary care, and more Limited to whoever you can hire locally Mixed — many large companies use offshore coders without specialty depth

-Reporting Visibility Real-time dashboard + monthly owner-friendly review Whatever the PM system reports out of the box Standard monthly reports without owner-level analysis
+Reporting Visibility check_circle Real-time dashboard + monthly owner-friendly review Whatever the PM system reports out of the box Standard monthly reports without owner-level analysis

-Denial Management Every denial worked within 5 business days, root-caused for prevention Worked when there is time — many never worked at all Often resubmitted but rarely root-caused for prevention
+Denial Management check_circle Every denial worked within 5 business days, root-caused for prevention Worked when there is time — many never worked at all Often resubmitted but rarely root-caused for prevention

-Patient Collections Statement cycles, payment plans, online portal, soft-touch calls — included Usually statements only; calls rare Often an upsell or excluded entirely
+Patient Collections check_circle Statement cycles, payment plans, online portal, soft-touch calls — included Usually statements only; calls rare Often an upsell or excluded entirely

 Small Practice Revenue Cycle Operations